 Sustainable tourism businesses are those that are profitable while conserving natural resources and benefitting local communities.
 Examples of best management practices include conserving water and energy, supporting community conservation projects, preserving cultural heritage, recycling and treating wastes, and sourcing locally-produced products in restaurants and gift shops.
 Sustainable businesses also hire employees from neighboring towns, pay them just wages, and offer them additional training.
 Visit the Rainforest Alliance’s SmartLodge to learn more about how hotels implement sustainable practices.

 To learn more about the sustainable tourism practices of the business you would like to visit, check out the “Making A Difference” section available on all SustainableTrip.org profiles.

 Many tourism businesses claim to be "green" or "eco-friendly" – but what does that really mean?
 How can you know if these businesses are really environmentally and socially responsible?

-Many hotels, tour operators, and other businesses have demonstrated their commitment to sustainability by participating in a sustainable tourism certification or verification program.
+Many hotels, tour operators, and other businesses have demonstrated their commitment to sustainability by participating in a sustainable tourism verification program.
 This means that they have been audited by an independent, third-party program and have met a vigorous set of environmental, social, and economic criteria.